faudio/faudio/doc/Devices.md

 @note
     This page is under construction.

-Devices are the entities that allow Fa to communicate with the outside world.
+Devices are the entities that allow *faudio* to communicate with the outside world.
 Any client will need to connect at least two devices to each other to form a audio stream.
 While signals and processors denote functions, devices denote sources and sinks of audio data, such as files, memory buffers or audio hardware.

 Devices are grouped into *real-time devices*, *non-real-time devices*.
 Audio and midi information are handled by different devices.
-Note that Fa does not provide non-real-time midi at the moment: if you need to parse and process a midi file you must use some other method.
+Note that *faudio* does not provide non-real-time midi at the moment: if you need to parse and process a midi file you must use some other method.